favionline/partner-events-tracking/doc/implementation-guide/client-direct.md

   * `name`
     * required, string
     * your product name, must match the name you are using in XML feed provided to FAVI

+`totalAmountWithoutVat`:
+  * `value`
+    * required, string, format of string is either integer or decimal number
+      * `.` used as decimal separator
+      * no spaces or other characters
+      * there can be no leading zeroes for the whole number part and no trailing zeroes for the fraction part (except for `0.1`, `1.0`, etc.)
+    * number of decimal spaces is limited up to the number of digits the currency supports according to [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217)
+  * `currency`
+    * required, string
+    * 3-letter code according to [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217)

 `customer`: